'Sexist, racist, extremist': Brits slam Trump ahead of U.K. state visit

 A debate rages in the U.K. over whether the president should get to speak in Parliament, an honor offered to several other leaders during state visits.
 John Bercow, speaker of the House of Commons, has made clear he is no fan of Trump.

-It "is not an automatic right, it is an earned honor," he told told lawmakers in 2017, when discussing Trump's visit of last year.
-"I feel very strongly that our opposition to racism and to sexism, and our support for equality before the law and an independent judiciary are hugely important considerations."
+It "is not an automatic right, it is an earned honor," he told lawmakers in 2017, when discussing Trump's visit the following year.
+"I feel very strongly that our opposition to racism and to sexism, and our support for equality before the law and an independent judiciary, are hugely important considerations."

 This time around, some are urging Bercow to drop this stance.
-They point to other world leaders with arguably more controversial records who have addressed Parliament, namely Chinese President Xi Jinping, a ruler whose state is accused of flagrant human rights abuses.
+They point to other world leaders with arguably more controversial records who have addressed Parliament, namely Chinese President Xi Jinping, whose country is accused of flagrant human rights abuses.

-In carefully chosen language that shows no sign of a thawing on Bercow's stance, a spokesperson for the speaker's office told NBC News in an email Wednesday that any such request to speak would be "considered in the usual way."
+In carefully chosen language that shows no sign of a thawing by Bercow, a spokesperson for the speaker's office told NBC News in an email Wednesday that any such request to speak would be "considered in the usual way."

 Lord Fowler, speaker of the House of Lords, also has a say in the matter.
 He said there was a "strong case" in allowing Trump to speak.